 The dominant narrative is a complex set of variables and data, though the prevalent energy seems to default to the negative.
 It’s all open to interpretation and filtering through our perceptions of the world, of course.
-Therefore, it’s essential we pay attention, to be informed, to be educated, and to try to have an objective grasp on the realities of this life.
-Along the way, it can be a real challenge not to get caught up in manufactured events, illusions and hysteria; not to jump on any cancel-culture bandwagon, not to bury our heads in the sand, and not to get overly self-righteous about things we’re painfully unaware about, just because it’s popular and trendy to.
+Therefore, it’s essential that we pay attention, to be informed, to be educated, and to try to have an objective grasp on the realities of this life.
+Along the way, it can be a real challenge not to get caught up in manufactured events, illusions, and hysteria; not to jump on any cancel-culture bandwagon; not to bury our heads in the sand; and not to get overly self-righteous about things we’re painfully unaware of just because they’re popular and trendy.

 The level of fear-mongering on various topics, such as ‘UFOs’, so-called ‘climate change’, the rising cost of living, ‘spies’ or deadly diseases, to name just a few, has definitely increased lately.
 There are many reasons that ‘they’ may be intensifying their efforts to maintain fear about an array of different topics; however, we need to be aware that this tactic may also be used to distract us from something else; something ‘they’ want us not to notice or think about.
 We must therefore remain alert and continue to exercise discernment when discussing these topics, especially as ‘divide and conquer’ is a core aspect of their strategy.

-If it’s in all the headlines, city to city, state to state, country to country, that doesn’t mean it’s real nor true.
-What does this widespread, blanket-broadcasting suggest?
+If it’s in all the headlines, city to city, state to state, country to country, that doesn’t mean it’s real or true.
+What does this widespread blanket-broadcasting suggest?
 Who benefits?
 Who profits?
 Who is behind the narrative?

 Naturally, narrative is a literary device, or perhaps more correctly, a cumulative aggregation of them.
 It is an essential foundational element for building and telling a story.
-Stories are fundamental to understanding, appreciating, exposing, and expressing our humanity, in all its many colors and shades, darkness and light, good and evil.
-The challenge is there are those entities and interests in this world who are intent on controlling our perceptions, and suppressing both the intrinsic understanding of our reality, our intuitive sensemaking, our collective power, as well as our advanced, natural capabilities.
+Stories are fundamental to understanding, appreciating, exposing, and expressing our humanity in all its many colors and shades — darkness and light, good and evil.
+The challenge is that there are entities and interests in this world who are intent on controlling our perceptions and suppressing the intrinsic understanding of our reality, our intuitive sensemaking, our collective power, as well as our advanced, natural capabilities.

 “We (the bankers) must proceed with caution and guard every move made, for the lower order of people are already showing signs of restless commotion.
 Prudence will therefore show a policy of apparently yielding to the popular will until our plans are so far consummated that we can declare our designs without fear of any organized resistance…